 Salt: We use just a pinch, but don’t leave it out.
 The salt cuts the sweetness and helps in stabilizing the egg whites so that they can reach their full volume.

-Cookie size: I usually go for either large meringue cookies or traditional mini cookies called “kisses”.
+I usually go for either large meringue cookies or traditional mini cookies called kisses.
 However, you can make them in any size or shape you want, just change the amount of baking time accordingly (shorter baking time for smaller meringues).
 Temperature will stay the same.

-When are these babies ready?
-Usually once they appear dry and are easily lifted from the parchment paper with their bases intact.
+Meringues are usually ready once they appear dry and are easily lifted from the parchment paper with their bases intact.
 Sometimes, though, especially for large meringues, it’s hard to know if the center has baked properly.
 It’s ok if it’s quite soft and marshmallow-like, but it shouldn’t be sticky like gum.
 If you don’t care how white your meringues are, you can slightly increase the temperature and bake for less time.

 - 3 large (100g/3.5 oz.) egg whites*, at room temperature